nickma82/mikrotik-backup/README.md

 To use this script you need:

-1. Register user on mikrotik with login and password used in script.
+1. Register user on Mikrotik with login and password used in the script.
-2. Upload public ssh key and setup it to this user.
+2. Upload public ssh key and attach it to this user.

-Multiple routers list allowed space separated.
+Multiple routers list allowed by space separated.